-One question I’ve been asked numerous times over the years is “what blinds do you or would you have in your own home?”
+As an owner of Brax Window Treatments, one question I’ve been asked numerous times over the years is “What blinds do you or would you have in your own home?”
 Having worked in the industry for a long time, you do see trends or fashions that come and go, with some we are more happy to see go than others.

 My own ‘perfect combo’ would have to be roller blinds teamed with a beautiful, flowing linen style sheer.

 This will give you privacy while still allowing light to filter gently into your room.
 Sheers have the ability to soften an interior, adding a more feminine touch to the space but without being frilly or too girlish, and with the range of fabrics available can be casual, relaxed looking or even suit a more luxurious,formal interior space.
 The possibilities are almost endless.

 Behind this flowing sheer quietly sits a roller blind, obscured from view but at the ready for when it’s services are required, such as blocking out the light for sleeping or night time privacy when its time for the lights to go on indoors.

 Ultimately for me this blind would be fully automated, so I could simply operate it at the touch of a button or via my iPhone when needed.